ihuston/blog/content/post/abstraction-or-the-gift-of-our-weak-brains.md

 title: Abstraction, or, The Gift of Our Weak Brains
 ---

+__TL;DR__:

+* Intelligent developers can, at times, fail to seek out better abstractions in their code.
+* But empathy for our peers drives us towards finding abstractions.
+* Better abstractions leads to better outcomes, and clearer problem-solving.
+* Pivotal uses specific practices to ensure we're always trying to find better abstractions in our code.

 ## Tale of a Prodigy

 There's a famous story about [John von Neumann][] and the ["Two Trains Puzzle"][2trains].